Self-Stabilizing Self-Assembly: Contributions

 \section{Contributions}

-The present work directly extends our earlier results~\cite{ral_21}, in which we presented a passive centimeter-scale self-assembly system based on magneto-mechanical locks and demonstrated its robust performance for small-size assemblies.
-Here, the focus is given to the extension towards larger systems with an emphasis on
+This paper identifies the main parameters governing the phenomenon of assembly detachment and, leveraging this insight, proposes a framework that reverses the tendency towards instability at the macroscale with a self-assembled structure that is more stable as it grows in size.
+Particular emphasis is given to:

-\begin{itemize} \item Clarifying the intrinsic limit on the size of an assembly with a suitable scaling argument, \item Presenting a strategy for overcoming this limit by assuming that the motion of the tiles follows a generalized unicycle model with two distinct tile families, \item Proposing a framework for the physical realization of the system, utilizing a bristle-bot-like drive exhibiting both translations and rotations, \item Demonstrating the self-stabilizing behavior of the novel system by extensive real-time physics-based simulations, with results being reproducible using tools and codes available on \href{https://gitlab.ciirc.cvut.cz/imr/expro/tiledyn2}{GitLab}. \end{itemize}
+\begin{itemize} \item Clarifying the intrinsic limit on the size of an assembly with a suitable scaling argument, \item Presenting a strategy for overcoming this limit by assuming that the motion of the tiles follows a generalized unicycle model with two distinct tile families, \item Proposing a framework for the physical realization of the system, utilizing a bristle-bot-like drive, e.g.,~\cite{Cicconofri2015233,bbot_steer,forward_backward}, that exhibits both translations and rotations, \item Demonstrating the self-stabilizing behavior of the novel system by extensive, real-time, physics-based simulations, with results being reproducible using the tools and code available in our public GitLab repository~(\url{https://gitlab.ciirc.cvut.cz/imr/expro/tiledyn2}). \end{itemize}